Phone: +1 (855) 994-2233 | Location NH/NV: 9:00 am to 5:00 pm M-F

 If you are looking specifically for a Bisque Kiln, or a High Temperature kiln (Cone 6-10), these will be useful to read.

 Glass kilns tend to be wide and shallow.
 Find a size that fits the items you want to fire.
-Glass kilns are available in round, oval, and rectangular shapes.
+Glass kilns are available in rectangular, round, and oval shapes.

 Computer controller or kiln sitter/limit timer?
 Neither option is better than the other.
 However, as more people are discover the ease of firing and reduced firing defects you can get with an electronic kiln, they are becoming increasingly popular.
 Over 90% of the kilns we sell have electronic controllers.